 Ingredient Notes

-- Beans- I usually use cannellini beans for this recipe.
-But you could also use great northern beans or navy beans.
-Or a combination of any of the three.
+- Beans: I usually use cannellini beans for this recipe, but great northern beans or navy beans also work well.
+You can even use a combination of any of the three.

-- Italian sausage-I like to use turkey sausage when I can just to reduce the fat and sodium content.
-I have a I have an easy homemade recipe for turkey Italian sausage, which I make batches of and freeze for recipes like this.
-(I have included the turkey sausage recipe in the note section of the recipe card).
-But sometimes I’ll just grab regular pork or chicken sausage if that’s more convenient.
-I like a little spice, so I go with the hot version, but if you are more sensitive to the mild Italian sausage.
+- Italian Sausage: I like to use turkey sausage when I can to reduce fat and sodium.
+I have an easy homemade turkey Italian sausage recipe that I make in batches and freeze for recipes like this (included in the Notes section of the recipe card).
+Sometimes I'll use pork or chicken sausage if that's more convenient.
+I like a little spice, so I go with hot Italian sausage, but mild works well if you're more sensitive to heat.

 Instructions

-Brown the Sausage: In a large Dutch oven or soup pot, heat 2 tablespoons of olive oil over medium heat.
-Add 1 lb of ground Italian turkey sausage.
-Cook on medium-high heat for 5-7 minutes, breaking it into small pieces with a wooden spoon until browned and fully cooked through.
+In a large Dutch oven or soup pot, heat olive oil over medium heat.
+Add the ground Italian turkey sausage and cook, breaking it into small pieces, until browned and fully cooked.
+Remove the sausage from the pot and set aside.

-Simmer: Bring the soup to a simmer, then reduce the heat to medium-low and cook for 15-20 minutes, allowing the flavors to meld.
-Season ground pepper and more salt as need, adjusting to taste.
-If you like extra heat, toss in 1 dried Thai chili at this point.
+Bring the soup to a simmer, then reduce the heat and cook until the flavors have melded, allowing the chili (if using) to infuse the broth.
+Season with freshly ground black pepper and additional salt to taste.

 Tips, Tricks, and Alterations

-- Extra Flavor: Add a pinch of red pepper flakes or chili flakes for extra heat.
+Extra Heat: Add red pepper flakes or chili flakes

 Recipe